raynayam/SMA-Trading-System-Prototype/README.md

-# Trading-Bot-Prototype-V1
+# SMA-Trading-System-Prototype

-# Trading Bot Deployment on Azure
+# Trading system Deployment on Azure

 This project demonstrates the deployment of a Python-based trading bot on Microsoft Azure.
 The bot interacts with the Tradovate API to execute trades and monitor market data.